m3nin0-labs/composes/README.md

 # composes :octopus:

-Dockerfiles and Docker Composes created to quick setup my experiments and development environments.
+Dockerfiles and Docker Composes to set up my experiments and development environments quickly.